Introduction

 "Good.
 I'll be giving the crew leave later today.
 They'll be free to do as they wish until recall.
 Did you have a specific date for that?"

-"We have two weeks, let's plan on two weeks.
-Have them go on recall alert a couple days early.
-I need to call my publisher and then do some TV interviews about my new book.
-Then I'm going to do some touristy things with Matt."
+"We have two weeks.
+Let's plan on two weeks.
+Have them go on recall alert a couple of days early.
+I need to call my publisher and then do some TV interviews about my new book, and I'm going to do some touristy things with Matt."

 "Thanks.
 Anything else to report?"